Amidst swaying clumps of sea grass, the 12-year-old spotted her salt-water prize.

 The program brings together UC Berkeley graduate students and elementary, middle or high school classes.
 They hold in-class demonstrations, help with instruction and lead trips that showcase the state's collection of flora and fauna.

 Last year, they ventured to a forested UC research station at Sagehen Creek near Truckee.
 Monet Smith, 14, still remembers setting the small animal-friendly traps that allowed her to view wildlife up close and personal.
-"I learned about flying squirrels," she said.

 In late May, they visited Pillar Point, an aquatic world close by yet foreign to the majority of Adams students.